 The higher a being's Will, the less likely that it will be affected by an enchantment cast on it.
-Beings that are magical in some way (such as elves or sirens), magic-users, and those that are non-natural tend to have higher Will than other creatures.
+Beings that are magical in some way (such as elves or sirens), magic-users, and those that are not natural tend to have higher Will than other creatures.

-Monster Will is partly based on hit dice, so monsters with high hit dice tend to be strong-willed.
-Most monsters with one hit die have a 50% chance to fail to resist outright, in addition to the normal saving throw.
-Finally, some monsters are outright immune to magical enchantments - for instance, most nonliving creatures.
+Monster willpower is partly based on hit dice, so monsters with high hit dice tend to be strong-willed.
+Most monsters with one hit die have a 50% chance to fail to resist enchantments outright, in addition to the normal saving throw.
+Finally, some monsters have unshakeable will and are outright immune to magical enchantments, such as most nonliving creatures.

 Some of these effects can come from potions, weapon brands, clouds, or spells that are not considered enchantments.

 - Confusing Touch

 - Dimension Anchor

 - The teleportation effect of the Dispersal spell

 - Sentinel's Mark